ShomaJPN/SoftwareUpdates/README.md

 Suitable for the Organizations that encourage user behavior, may be ..

 ## Requirements
+- Login of a user with administrator privileges

 - Bash (for ShellScript)
   - osascript (for FinderDialog)
   - do shell script (for ShellScript /w osascript)